 - Dragon Magazine, the official mag of Dungeons & Dragons, started as a general RPG culture magazine with ads for many systems, but went to a just-D&D mag during the 1980s.
 They then slowly added more and more features relating to non-D&D Tabletop Games, but later "recayed" by dropping all non-D&D content in what many considered a golden age.

-- White Dwarf, the magazine dedicated to the tabletop battle games Warhammer and Warhammer 40000, used to include such things as original stories, comic strips, pages on modeling ideas, strategies, and other original content with an appendix at the end that dealt with listing the new releases.
-It still has those things now, but in a much reduced quantity as most of the magazine is dedicated to simply advertising Games Workshop's latest releases.
-They also ran articles with material for Dungeons & Dragons and other tabletop games (indeed, a lot of White Dwarf articles were adapted into D&D sourcebooks), but along the line cut down to Warhammer, Warhammer40000, and their Lord of the Rings game, with an emphasis on the latter two.
+- White Dwarf started out in the 1970s as a general tabletop RPG magazine; its transformation at the end of the 1980s into something dedicated to the tabletop battle games Warhammer and Warhammer 40,000 inspired They Changed It, Now It Sucks! reactions from British roleplayers for years after the event.
+That was an open change, though, and at least then it included such things as original stories, comic strips, pages on modeling ideas, strategies, and other original content, with an appendix at the end that dealt with listing new releases.
+It still has those things now, but in a much-reduced quantity as most of the magazine is dedicated to simply advertising Games Workshop's latest releases.

 Even then, the decay proper didn't set in until Guy Haley left as editor.
 Soon after that, White Dwarf became a glorified catalog with even the editorial pieces previously used for a bit of humorous commentary given over to telling you what the new releases this month were (in case you missed the ten solid pages of them).
 Not only has the magazine become increasingly content-free, but it's actually been getting much slimmer, so the number of pages given over to advertising the latest shinies increases even while the total number of pages decreases.
 It's like magazine decay squared.
 Oh, and the price has been going up all the while.

-In White Dwarf's defense, though, the cover does read "Games Workshop's Monthly Hobby Supplement and Miniatures Catalogue".
-It also seems to be improving with the recent Spearhead expansion.
+In White Dwarf's defense, though, the cover does now read "Games Workshop's Monthly Hobby Supplement and Miniatures Catalogue".
+It also seems to be improving with the Spearhead expansion.

-- This isn't just limited to GW's tie-in house magazines, where you'd expect that sort of thing.
+- Related to the previous this sort of thing isn't just limited to GW's tie-in house magazines, where you'd expect it.
 The nominally independent Wargames Illustrated magazine, which serves the wider wargames hobby outside GW, always appears to tie its major illustrated features into extended advertisements for one or two favoured figure and accessory manufacturers.